Experienced Asbestos Injury Law Firm - Knoxville, TN

 Aside from leading to Mesothelioma and lung cancer, asbestos exposure has been known to lead to asbestosis - a scarring of lung tissue.
 By comparison, Mesothelioma is a rare form of cancer that affects the lungs and abdomen.

 If you or a loved one has developed cancer that has been traced to asbestos exposure, we can help.
-With over $250 Million recovered in compensation for our clients, our asbestos injury lawyers have the knowledge and resources to handle your injury litigation.
+With hundreds of millions of dollars in compensation for our clients, our asbestos injury lawyers have the knowledge and resources to handle your injury litigation.

 To learn more, call us today at (865) 247-0080 or simply fill out the complimentary "Free Case Review" form to the right - it's free to send and strictly confidential.

 Occupations at Risk of Asbestos Exposure